rs-loves-bugs/burp-browser-profiles/README.md

 -allows you in Burp to highlight with the same color the request from that specific profile(this feature requires installing a Burp extension)

--allows you to start the browser without remote debugging to try to bypass anti-bots checks

 # Instalation and requirements:

 burp-browser-profiles.py was tested on Windows, Mac and Linux and will work with either Burp Professional or Burp Community Edition.
 You will need to have a working Python 3 installation(on Windows install from [here](https://www.microsoft.com/store/productId/9NRWMJP3717K), it won't work using Python from WSL)